LatticeQCD/SIMULATeQCD/README.md

 ```
 Here, it is assumed that your source code folder is called `SIMULATeQCD`.
 You can set the path to CUDA by setting the `cmake` parameter `-DCUDA_TOOLKIT_ROOT_DIR:PATH`.
 `-DARCHITECTURE` sets the GPU architecture (i.e. [compute capability](https://en.wikipedia.org/wiki/CUDA#GPUs_supported) version without the decimal point).
-For example "70" for Volta or "80" for Ampere.
+For example use "70" for Volta or "80" for Ampere.
 Inside the build folder, you can now begin to use `make` to compile your executables, e.g.
 ```shell
 make NameOfExecutable